-Amendment and Termination.
-Notwithstanding any other provision of the 2006 Plan, the Board may at any time amend any or all of the provisions of the 2006 Plan, or suspend or terminate it entirely, retroactively or otherwise; provided, however, that, unless otherwise required by law or specifically provided in the 2006 Plan, the rights of a participant with respect to awards granted prior to such amendment, suspension or termination may not be adversely affected without the consent of such participant and, provided further that the approval of the Company's stockholders will be obtained to the extend required by Delaware law, Sections 162(m) and 422 of the Code, The Nasdaq Global Market or the rules of such other applicable stock exchange, as specified in the 2006 Plan.
+Term, Amendment and Termination.
+The term of the 2006 Plan extends for a period of ten years from March 10, 2006 and, accordingly, will remain in effect unless sooner terminated through March 10, 2016.
+Notwithstanding any other provision of the 2006 Plan, the Board may at any time amend any or all of the provisions of the 2006 Plan, or suspend or terminate it entirely, retroactively or otherwise; provided, however, that, unless otherwise required by law or specifically provided in the 2006 Plan, the rights of a participant with respect to awards granted prior to such amendment, suspension or termination may not be adversely affected without the consent of such participant and, provided further that the approval of the Company's stockholders will be obtained to the extent required by Delaware law, Sections 162(m) and 422 of the Code, The Nasdaq Global Select Market or the rules of such other applicable stock exchange, as specified in the 2006 Plan.

 Repricing Options and Stock Appreciation Rights.
-Although the current terms of the 2006 Plan do not permit the repricing of stock options and stock appreciation rights, the 2006 Plan includes an additional express prohibition against repricing stock options and stock appreciation rights.
+The 2006 Plan includes an additional express prohibition against repricing stock options and stock appreciation rights.
 The Company may not, without stockholder approval, either (i) reduce the exercise price of an outstanding stock option or stock appreciation right, or (ii) simultaneously cancel stock options or stock appreciation rights for which the exercise price exceeds the then current fair market value of the underlying Common Stock and grant a new stock option or stock appreciation right with an exercise price equal to the then current fair market value of the underlying Common Stock.